 An added bonus with low rpm units is that they can suck.
 With the addition of an AES suction kit the unit can suck from a tank, trough, or stream (up to a 2 metre head) i.e. the blaster can be up to 2 metres above the water supply.
 This is great for use in Rural areas where a pressurised water supply is not available.

 AES low rpm gear-box water blasters are designed for continuous operation (8 or more hours per day) and are used by many leading Property Maintenance and Hire Companies.

-Also, always ensure the water blaster you purchase is fitted with a pressure gauge.
-The pressure gauge will verify the claimed working pressure of the unit, and is an important indicator of future problems in the pump and unloader valve.
+Finally, always ensure the water blaster you purchase is fitted with a pressure gauge.
+The pressure gauge will verify the claimed working pressure of the unit, and is an important indicator of wear in the nozzle, the pump and unloader valve.

 Thanks so much for your help.
 I will call the office to order that part.
 It is an absolutely amazing machine (AES Electroblast) So reliable and does a fantastic job.

 There is only one word I can use to decribe the Tornado 140/15 waterblaster, and that is WOW.
 What a brilliant machine.
 I am very happy with it in every...